C o m m o n w e a l t h

 When one views the art pieces and reads the descriptions from the children, the ideas come alive and the exhibit will be a very interesting and at times arresting one.
 Matting, production and packing took place in fall 2003 and it was hoped to open the exhibit during the CHOGM in Abuja but logistics there did not permit.
 The small exhibition of 25 pieces will be circulated in Nigeria first since it is already there.
 Due to events in 2004 a new schedule will be worked out and confirmed.
 We hope it will begin to circulate in Nigeria in 2005.

-In the meantime there are a significant number of pieces ready which can be put together into a second and even third exhibit or retained for a larger exhibit that CAM has envisioned for a broader audience.
-Work will begin on the second exhibit as soon as possible but realistically, it may not happen until 2005-6.
 The pieces have also been photographed digitally and consideration will be given to a preview on the website.
 More funds will be required to travel to even all the participating countries and it is hoped to assist in raising local funding to do so.